Plan to collect menstrual data on high school athletes in Florida is voted down

 The vote comes after weeks of controversy surrounding questions on the medical form, which is typically filled out by a physician and submitted to schools.
 The board approved a recommendation by the association's director to remove the questions, which asked for details including the onset of an athlete's period and the date of that person's last menstrual cycle.

+Dr. Judy Simms-Cendan, a pediatric gynecologist at the University of Miami, says it's a good idea for doctors to ask younger patients about their periods, which can be an important indicator of health.
+But she says that information is not essential to competing in sports and should be kept private.

+"We've had a big push in our state to make sure that parents have autonomy over their children's education," she says.
+"I think it's very important that parents also have autonomy over a child's private health information, and it shouldn't have to be required to be reported to the school."

-During an emergency meeting, the association's attorney read public comments into the record for about an hour.
+During the emergency meeting Thursday, the association's attorney read public comments into the record for about an hour.
 The comments overwhelmingly opposed requiring athletes to report those details to school athletic officials, citing privacy concerns.

-The debate comes at a time of heightened concern around reproductive rights in Florida and around the country, following the overturning of Roe v.
-Wade.
-Some members of the public also raised concerns that such information could be used to discriminate against transgender athletes.

 The new form will become effective for the 2023-24 school year.